 Bursitis is an inflammation of the bursa, which is a fluid-filled sac that surrounds the joints.
 Direct trauma to the bursa can cause pain and swelling in the knee, elbow, hip, and other joints.
 In some cases, injections might be necessary to reduce the swelling and pain.

 Tendonitis is a common workplace injury caused by repetitive motion.
 While a RICE protocol is sometimes effective to treat the damaged tendons, other cases require injections or surgery.

 Sprains and Strains

 A sprain occurs when a ligament is partially torn.
 Strains are injuries to the muscles and tendons.
 In some cases, the RICE treatment plan may be effective in treating the injury.
 In more serious cases, surgery may be the only way to correct the damage.

 Many soft tissue injuries heal completely.
 Along the way, however, you’ll likely be unable to work while your medical bills add up.
 If you’re interested in exploring your options for holding a negligent party responsible for the damage they’ve caused, call our law firm to arrange a free case evaluation today.

 Common Causes of Soft Tissue Injuries

 Any type of traumatic event can cause soft tissue injuries.
 Some are pure accidents.
 Others are preventable accidents caused by someone else’s careless actions.
 When negligence is the root cause of your injury, you have the right to hold the at-fault parties accountable for damages.
-Our lawyers at Hollander Law Firm, P.A. are here to help.
+Our lawyers at Hollander Law Firm Accident Injury Lawyers are here to help.

 Some of the most common causes of soft tissue injuries in Boca Raton include: